TannerBurns/ctf/README.md

 		4) try vagrant up again

-		5) Windows users - there could be a ssh timeout that could be caused from a firewall blocking the ssh connection
+		5) Windows users - there could be a ssh timeout that could be caused from a firewall blocking the ssh connection (try turning off firewall software)

 #Useful Commands
 	$vagrant up -> start the vm